touying-typ/touying/README.md

 Read [the document](https://touying-typ.github.io/touying/) to learn all about Touying.

 This documentation is powered by [Docusaurus](https://docusaurus.io/).
 We will maintain **English** and **Chinese** versions of the documentation for Touying, and for each major version, we will maintain a documentation copy.
 This allows you to easily refer to old versions of the Touying documentation and migrate to new versions.

+## Gallery

+Touying offers [a gallery page](https://github.com/touying-typ/touying/wiki) via wiki, where you can browse elegant slides created by Touying users.
+You're also encouraged to contribute your own beautiful slides here!

 ## Special Features